-All of the items in this Winter Guide are great for bringing on a road trip, or using during a cold winter road trip.
+All of the items in this Winter Guide, such as car seat safe jackets, are great for bringing on a road trip, or using during a cold winter road trip.
 Dress your child in long sleeves and long pants, but then use blankets placed over top of their tight harness straps and layer up with hats and gloves to keep them warm in their seat.
-For more information, check out our article on how to keep kids safe in their carseats during Winter.
+For more information, check out our article on how to keep kids safe in their car seats during winter.

 7. Inform Someone Before You Leave